1536: Queen Anne Boleyn was sent to Tower of London and eventually beheaded.

 1994: Stephen Hendry won his fourth World Snooker Championship at the Crucible, Sheffield, beating Jimmy White in the final frame.

-1998: The European Central Bank was founded in Brussels in order to define and execute the European Union’s monetary policy.
+1998: The European Central Bank was founded in Brussels to define and execute the European Union’s monetary policy.

 1999: Mireya Moscoso became the first woman to be elected president of Panama.

-2003: From the flight deck of the USS Abraham Lincoln, US president George W Bush announced in a nationally televised address in front of a “Mission Accomplished” banner that major combat operations in Iraq had ended.
+2003: From the flight deck of the USS Abraham Lincoln, US president George W Bush announced in a nationally televised address in front of a “Mission Accomplished” banner to mark the end of major combat operations in Iraq.

-2011: Osama bin Laden, the world’s most wanted man and the mastermind behind the 9/11 attacks on America, was killed at a private compound in Abbottabad, Pakistan, by US elite forces.
+2011: Osama bin Laden, the world’s most wanted man and the mastermind behind the 9/11 attacks, was killed at a private compound in Abbottabad, Pakistan, by US elite forces.

-David Beckham OBE, English footballer, 40; Lily Allen, singer, 30; Isla St Clair, Grangemouth-born singer, film-maker, television presenter, 63; Sir James Dyson CBE, founder of Dyson (vacuum cleaners), 68; Engelbert Humperdinck (born Arnold Dorsey), 79; Bianca Jagger, human rights advocate and model, 70; Steve James, snooker player, 54; Brian Lara, cricketer, 46; Lynda Myles, film producer, director, Edinburgh International Film Festival 1973-80, 68; Willie Miller MBE, Scottish footballer and broadcaster, 60; David Suchet CBE actor, 69; Alan Titchmarsh MBE, horticulturalist, broadcaster and author, 66; Jimmy “The Whirlwind” White MBE, snooker player, 53; Lord Woolf, Lord Chief Justice 2000-5, 82; Donatella Versace, fashion designer, 60.
+Lily Allen, singer and television presenter, 29; David Beckham OBE, footballer, 39; Isla St Clair, Grangemouth-born singer, film-maker, presenter, 62; Sir James Dyson, founder of Dyson, 67; Engelbert Humperdinck (born Arnold Dorsey), singer 78; Bianca Jagger, human rights advocate, 69; Steve James, snooker player, 53; Dwayne “The Rock” Johnson, actor and former wrestler, 42; Brian Lara, Test cricketer, 45; Lynda Myles, film producer, director, Edinburgh International Film Festival 1973-80, 67; Willie Miller MBE, Scottish footballer and broadcaster, 59; Dawn Primarolo, Labour MP, 60; David Suchet CBE, actor, 68; Alan Titchmarsh MBE, broadcaster and author, 65; Jimmy “The Whirlwind” White MBE, snooker player, 52; Lord Woolf, Lord Chief Justice 2000-5, 81; Donatella Versace, fashion designer, 59.

-Births: 1729 Catherine the Great, Empress of Russia; 1810 Ebeneezer Cobham Brewer, author and compiler of Brewer’s Dictionary of Phrase and Fable; 1859 Jerome K (Klapka) Jerome, humorous writer; 1860 Theodor Herzl, writer and founder of Zionism; 1892 Baron Manfred von Richthofen, German air ace known as the Red Baron; 1903 Doctor Benjamin Spock, paediatrician and author on child care; 1904 Bing Crosby, singer and actor.
+Births: 1729 Catherine the Great, Empress of Russia; 1810 Ebeneezer Cobham Brewer, author and compiler of Brewer’s Dictionary of Phrase and Fable; 1859 Jerome K (Klapka) Jerome, humorous writer; 1860 Theodor Herzl, writer and founder of Zionism; 1892 Baron Manfred von Richthofen, German air ace known as the Red Baron; 1903 Doctor Benjamin Spock, paediatrician and author on child care; 1904 Bing Crosby, singer and film actor; 1925 John Neville OBE, actor and director.

-Deaths: 1519 Leonardo da Vinci, artist and man of science; 1964 Nancy, Lady Astor, first woman to sit in Commons; 1972 John Edgar Hoover, director of the FBI; 2008 Beryl Cook, painter; 2010 Lynne Redgrave OBE, British actress; 2014 Efrem Zimbalist junior, American actor.
+Deaths: 1519 Leonardo da Vinci, artist and man of science; 1964 Nancy, Lady Astor, first woman to sit in Commons; 1972 John Edgar Hoover, director of the FBI; 2008 Beryl Cook, painter; 2010 Lynne Redgrave OBE, actress.